top of page

 ACTIVATING DRIED SOURDOUGH STARTER

-This process takes at least five days to active your dried sourdough starter before if can be used as an active leavener in a recipe.
+This process takes at least five days to activate your dried sourdough starter before if can be used in a recipe.

 INGREDIENTS: